gvwilson/sensibleadventures/princess-bear/princess-bear.md

 The sergeant grunted.
 "What made you change your mind, if you don't mind me asking?"

 The prince shrugged.
-"When I asked Barramarrabee about it---that's my father's chief magician---he asked me if I really wanted to spend my life giving up things I cared about.
+"When I asked Shorramarrabee about it---that's my father's chief magician---he asked me if I really wanted to spend my life giving up things I cared about.
 When he put it that way, I had to wonder.
 I asked him why anyone would ever become a magician."